-None of us want to be stinky, so it is no wonder that deodorant is a non-negotiable part of our daily hygiene routines.
-Unfortunately, the toxic ingredients in conventional deodorants do a lot more than just prevent smelly pits.
+None of us want to stink, so it's no wonder that deodorant is a non-negotiable part of our daily hygiene routines.
+Unfortunately, conventional deodorants' toxic ingredients do much more than prevent smelly pits.

-From disrupting our hormones to interfering with the body’s natural ability to sweat, several potential health concerns have been linked to chemicals and ingredients found in the typical conventional antiperspirants and deodorants.
+From disrupting our hormones to interfering with the body's natural ability to sweat, several potential health concerns have been linked to chemicals and ingredients in conventional antiperspirants and deodorants.

-Luckily, there are alternatives on the market that don’t contain these nasties.
-We no longer have to choose between risking our health and scaring off friends and family with stinky underarms.
+Luckily, there are alternatives on the market that don't contain these toxins.
+We no longer have to choose between risking our health and suffering from embarrassing body odor.

-Today, we’re examining some of the common ingredients found in conventional deodorants and how they might impact our health.
-We’ll also look at how natural alternatives work to keep us fresh and odor-free, while also protecting us from harmful chemicals.
+Today, we're examining some common ingredients in conventional deodorants and how they might impact our health.
+We'll also examine how natural alternatives work to keep us fresh and odor-free while protecting us from harmful chemicals.

-Before we look at individual ingredients, we first need to understand the difference between deodorants and antiperspirants.
+Before we look at individual ingredients, we need to understand the difference between deodorant and antiperspirant.

-Although these two are often considered interchangeable, there’s actually a key difference.
-While deodorants help to prevent smells, antiperspirants go a step further and reduce the amount we sweat in the first place by temporarily blocking some of our pores.
+Although these two are often considered interchangeable, there's one key difference.
+While deodorants help to prevent smells, antiperspirants go a step further and reduce the amount we sweat in the first place.

 At first glance, this seems like a bonus, especially in the summer.
 But our bodies are designed to be able to sweat.
-It is an important part of how we regulate our temperature and it is also one of the ways that our bodies release toxins.
+It is an essential part of how we regulate our temperature, and it is also one of the ways that our bodies release toxins.

-While we might not enjoy having sweaty underarms, sweat on its own doesn’t have a powerful odor.
-What causes BO is the bacteria that live on our skins.
-When we sweat, the bacteria that live under our arms break down proteins in the sweat, which is what causes the smell.
+While we might not enjoy having sweaty underarms, sweat on its own doesn't have a scent.
+Skin-dwelling bacteria are the true source of body odor.
+When we sweat, the bacteria that live under our arms break down proteins in the sweat, causing an unpleasant smell.

-Deodorants typically contain ingredients that discourage bacteria, reducing body odor.
-Many also contain scents and fragrances designed to mask whatever smelliness remains.
-However, they don’t block our pores or prevent our natural sweat.
+Deodorants typically contain ingredients that discourage bacteria, thereby reducing body odor.
+Many also contain scents and artificial fragrances designed to mask whatever smelliness remains.
+However, they don't block our sweat glands or prevent our natural sweat.

 Antiperspirants, on the other hand, typically contain aluminum salts.
-These temporarily block our pores, meaning our bodies can’t release sweat as they are designed.
+These temporarily block our pores, meaning our bodies can't release sweat as designed.

-Aluminum doesn’t only interfere with our bodies' natural processes.
-It may also be bad for our health.
+Aluminum not only interferes with our bodies' natural processes; it's likely detrimental to our health.

-According to the Environmental Working Group, aluminum is a neurotoxin that is easily absorbed by the skin.
-It has even been linked with developing breast cancer at a younger age, although the National Cancer Institute says that there is not yet firm evidence that aluminum from antiperspirants increases the risk of breast cancer.
+According to the Environmental Working Group, aluminum is a neurotoxin easily absorbed by the skin.
+It has even been linked with developing breast cancer at a younger age.
+However, the National Cancer Institute says there is not yet firm evidence that aluminum from antiperspirants increases the risk of breast cancer.

-Other studies have been less conclusive, so we don’t know yet exactly what the association between aluminum and dementia might be.
-So far, there’s no convincing research that has linked aluminum in antiperspirants with dementia.
-However, many of us will prefer not to take the risk.
+Other studies have been less conclusive, so we don't know yet exactly what the association between aluminum and dementia might be.
+So far, no concrete research has conclusively linked aluminum in antiperspirants with dementia.
+However, many of us prefer not to take the risk.

 Since deodorant doesn't try to stop us from sweating, it usually doesn't contain aluminum.
 So, you might be wondering if deodorant is a safer choice than antiperspirant.

-As usual, it isn’t quite as simple as that.
-Yes, deodorants don’t usually contain aluminum salts, so you’ll avoid that risk.
-But aluminum isn’t the only potentially harmful toxin that we need to worry about when we’re choosing a deodorant.
+As usual, it's more complex than that.
+Yes, deodorants don't usually contain aluminum salts, so you'll avoid that risk.
+But aluminum isn't the only potentially harmful toxin we need to worry about when choosing a deodorant.

-Here are a few of the other ingredients found in conventional deodorants and antiperspirants that you may prefer to steer clear from:
+Here are a few of the other harmful ingredients found in conventional deodorants and antiperspirants that you’ll want to steer clear from:

-Many conventional deodorants use synthetic fragrances to mask any odor.
-Often disguised behind the innocent-sounding ‘parfum’, these fragrances can contain any number of chemicals.
+Many conventional deodorants use synthetic fragrances to mask odors.
+Found in countless types of skincare, these fragrances are often disguised behind the innocent-sounding 'parfum' and can contain many chemicals.

-Some people find they experience skin sensitivities and allergies when exposed to synthetic fragrances.
-Even for those of us who don’t have issues, not knowing exactly what is in the products we apply to our skin is an issue, unless you've done extensive research on the brand and their values.
+Some people experience skin sensitivities and allergies when exposed to synthetic fragrances.
+But even for those who don't have existing health concerns, not knowing what is in the products we apply to our skin is a serious issue.

-A well-known group of toxins, parabens, are found in many conventional personal care products, including deodorants and antiperspirants.
+Parabens are a well-known group of toxins found in many conventional personal care products, including deodorants and antiperspirants.
 They are preservatives used to extend the shelf-life of products and prevent them from going moldy.

-Unfortunately, parabens are also endocrine disruptors, which can mimic the hormone.
+Unfortunately, parabens are also endocrine disruptors, which can mimic the hormone estrogen.
 According to the Breast Cancer Prevention Partners (BCPP), parabens are easily absorbed through our skin.
-They affect the growth of breast cells, potentially increasing our risk of developing breast cancer.
+They affect the growth of breast cells, potentially increasing the risk of developing breast cancer.

-Another common group of ingredients in deodorants and other personal care products is phthalates.
+Phthalates are another common group of ingredients in deodorants and other personal care products.
 Like parabens, these chemicals are well-known endocrine disruptors.

 According to Made Safe, which campaigns for safer products, phthalates are linked with lowered sperm count in men and thyroid issues in women.

-Phthalates are often used in fragrance formulations.
-So, even if a conventional deodorant or antiperspirant doesn’t list phthalates on the label, they could still be in the product if it lists parfum or fragrance as an ingredient.
+Phthalates often appear in fragrance formulations.
+So, even if a conventional deodorant stick or antiperspirant doesn't list phthalates on the label, they may still be in the product if it lists parfum or fragrance as an ingredient.

 More usually found as an active ingredient in aircraft de-icers, propylene glycerol is also found in conventional deodorants and antiperspirants.
-This is because it makes them softer and easier to apply.
-It also helps other ingredients absorb into your skin – which may not be good!
+Propylene glycerol gives conventional formulas a softer feel and smoother glide.
+It also helps other ingredients absorb into your skin – which, in this case, is not good.

-Propylene glycerol is typically derived from petrochemicals, which already raise some red flags due to their environmental impact.
-The Environmental Working Group lists propylene glycerol as a skin irritant and potential allergen, as well as likely to be toxic to our organs.
+Manufacturers typically derive their propylene glycerol from petrochemicals, which raises red flags due to their impact on the earth.
+The Environmental Working Group lists propylene glycerol as a skin irritant and potential allergen and likely toxic to our organs.

-Triclosan is an antibacterial agent and was often used in products such as antibacterial hand soap or body wash.
-Of course, deodorants aim to control bacteria under our arms, so it is no surprise that many conventional deodorants contained triclosan as an ingredient.
+Triclosan is an antibacterial agent common in products such as antibacterial hand soap or body wash.
+Of course, deodorants aim to control bacteria under our arms, so it's no surprise that many conventional deodorants contain triclosan as an ingredient.

-However, concerns were raised over the safety of triclosan for human health.
-As a result, the FDA issued a ban on triclosan in regular household items in 2016 and further restricted its use without premarket review in over-the-counter drugs in 2017.
+Yet, concerns were raised over the safety of triclosan for human health.
+As a result, the FDA banned triclosan in regular household items in 2016 and further restricted its use without premarket review in over-the-counter drugs in 2017.

-However, it is worth noting that antiperspirants are considered an over-the-counter drug because of their effect on the body’s natural ability to sweat.
+However, it is worth noting that antiperspirants are considered over-the-counter drugs because of their effect on the body's natural ability to sweat.
 As a result, some products may still contain triclosan if they have completed a premarket safety review.
 Always check the label.

 The list of potential toxins above is an eye-opener.
 But before you swear off all deodorant for good, let us reassure you – there are other (and better!) options available.

-Increasing awareness of the chemicals in our personal care products has inspired brands like Wellnesse to develop natural, toxin-free alternatives to conventional deodorants and antiperspirants.
+Increasing awareness of the chemicals in our personal care products first inspired us to develop natural, toxin-free alternatives to conventional deodorants and antiperspirants.

-Many natural deodorants, including ours) use antibacterial agents like sodium bicarbonate help reduce smells by keeping away some of the bacteria that turn our sweat into stink.
+Our Mineral Deodorant contains antibacterial agents like sodium bicarbonate (aka baking soda) to destroy the bacteria that interact with sweat and create body odor.
 Sodium bicarbonate is also known for its odor-absorbing properties.
-It’s no wonder it has become a popular home remedy for smelly teenage sports shoes.
+It's no wonder it has become a popular home deodorizing remedy for everything from pet beds to smelly running shoes.

 Why Do I Have Body Odor?
 Why Sweat Stinks and How to Smell Sweeter: